 Fighting Fire with Fire: Prescribed Burning in State Parks

-Prescribed burns, also known as controlled burns or prescribed fire, refers to the controlled application of fire by experts, and are dependent on weather conditions, such as wind, temperature and humidity.
+Prescribed burns, also known as controlled burns or prescribed fire, refer to the controlled application of fire by experts, and are dependent on weather conditions, such as wind, temperature, and humidity.

 Fire is a natural part of the landscape, so wildlife and the habitat benefit from prescribed burns.
 Fire removes thick undergrowth, making travel and feeding much easier.
 It also promotes new growth of food for wildlife.
-In addition to this, fire minimizes the spread of pest insects, recycles nutrients back to the soil and improves habitat for threatened and endangered species.
+In addition to this, fire minimizes the spread of pest insects, recycles nutrients back into the soil, and improves habitat for threatened and endangered species.

-When a burn is scheduled, park officials make every effort to notify the public of any disruption to visitor experience.
+When a burn is scheduled, park officials make every effort to notify the public of any disruption to the visitor experience.
 Trails and roads in and around the parks may be temporarily closed during burns, and any closures will be clearly posted.
+Please check park advisories on our website when planning your trip.

 To learn more about prescribed burns in South Carolina and view burn notifications, please visit the South Carolina Forestry Commission’s website